 - taking action to enable all children and young people to have the best outcomes.

 Everyone has a responsibility to keep children and young people safe.
 All organisations that come into contact with children should have specific safeguarding policies and procedures in place.
 This includes voluntary and community organisations, faith groups, private sector providers, as well as schools, hospitals and sports clubs.

 What do I need to do to safeguard children in my care?

 Organisations need to make sure that the way they work with children keeps them safe and does not place them at unacceptable risk of harm.They can do this through:

-- establishing, implementing and following good safeguarding policies and procedures including safe recruitment (see the Core Policies and Procedures section for guidance on developing a child protection policy or click on the following link Guide to Developing a Child Protection Policy — 2015)
+- establishing, implementing and following good safeguarding policies and procedures including safe recruitment (see Safeguarding Children & Thresholds for a guide on developing a child protection policy)

 - ensuring all staff and volunteers are aware of and follow the organisation’s safeguarding policies and procedures

 - ensuring that all staff and volunteers receive child protection training (see the Training Calendar of Events for the Camden Safeguarding Children Board Course Programme